cmota/QuizSpark/README.md

 ## Firebase Setup Notes

 - **Gemini access**: The Firebase project must have the Generative AI (Gemini) API enabled.
 Update billing if required.
-- **Firestore rules**: During development you can use permissive rules, but for production restrict writes to authenticated users and validate score ranges.
+- **Firestore rules**: During development, you can use permissive rules, but for production, restrict writes to authenticated users and validate score ranges.
 - **AI quota**: `generateContent` requests count against your project's quota—monitor usage if you demo frequently.

 ## License